Nasdneb/AlexejSystem/README.md

 # AlexejSystem
 Welcome.

-I don't like the system that currently rules the world.
-So I make a new, better one.

-The fundamentals of AlexejSystem are the following:
+This is an open-source project to create and shape the idea of a society, that declares humanism as it's highest goal.

+There are three key pillars, that define a society:

-- Open Source Law
+- Law

-- Direct democracy
+- Communication

-- Crypto Money
+- Trade

-- Open, decentralized and free Mesh-Net for communication

-These fundamentals will be explained further in the documents.
-You are welcome to participate.
+The smartest ideas around the world shall be gathered in this project to give an answer to each of these three fields.